The Role of the Mediator

 Some services are charged by the hour, such as mediation fees, while others, like preparing a legal document, are charged at a flat rate.
 One of the benefits of working with a mediator is that you only pay for services as needed (no need for an advance retainer).
 Contact our office to schedule an initial consultation at a reduced fee to find out if mediation is right for you.

-Contact us today to learn how you can benefit from Santa Clara and Monterey divorce mediation services.
+Learn how you can benefit from our divorce mediation services in our Santa Clara and Monterey location.